DanteBortone/episodic-notes/README.md

 About the repository ————————

-This repository has two programs in it.
+This repository was made using xcode.
+It has two apps.
 The main program is "Episodic Notes".
 The second is a helper app "ScriptTaker”, which will listen for the keyboard shortcut.
 Log out and back in for other applications to register for the shortcut  <command @>.
 Pressing this shortcut command will to make a bullet or note from other programs.

 Episodic notes communicates though other applications through applescripts.
 This allows users to customize the I’m